ismailchakrane/ArChat/README.md

 Refer to the [official Ollama documentation](https://ollama.com/) for installation instructions suitable for your operating system.

-#### Download llama3.2:3b, gemma2:2b, Microsoft Phi 3
+#### Download models

-Once Ollama is installed, you can download the deepseek-r1 model by executing:
+Once Ollama is installed, you can download the necessary models by executing:

 ```
 ollama pull deepseek-r1:1.5b
+ollama pull llama3.2:3b
+ollama pull gemma2:2b
+ollama pull phi3
 ```

 ### Create the environment